Adobe PageMaker: Wrapping Text Around Graphics

 Practical Example

-1. What does text wrapping mean in PageMaker?
+1. What exactly does text wrapping accomplish in PageMaker?

-4. Can I wrap text around objects on different layers?
+4. Can I wrap text around an object that has been grouped?

 Conclusion